Fight Phlegm With This Honey and Carrot Syrup

 This one, with carrots and honey, is one of the most effective and healthy choices.
 This is because it both manages the symptoms (like a cough) and strengthens your immune system, fighting the illness at its root.

-- They also contain anti-inflammatory agents.
+Popular belief also holds that they’re also great for regulating cholesterol levels in your blood and promoting the elimination of retained toxins.
+What’s more, many claim they also contain anti-inflammatory agents.
 These contribute to the clearing of airways in order to relieve symptoms more quickly.

 How to make your own honey carrot syrup to fight phlegm